LDMX-Software/ldmx-sw/Tracking/README.md

 Tracking
 ---------

-An `ldmx-sw` submodule focused on the digitization of tracker hits and track finding/fitting using ACTS.
+An `ldmx-sw` module focused on the digitization of tracker hits and track finding/fitting using ACTS.

 #### Track Reconstruction